AbdullahAgeel/odin-recipes/README.md

 This project is a basic recipe website created to test/practise my knowledge of HTML.

-The website will consist of a main index page which will link to a few of our favourite recipes.
+The website will consist of a main index page which will link to a few of my favourite libyan recipes (that you should definitely try!).

  The website will have a brutalist design and to be brutally honest it isn't really made to look pretty (just yet).